estafette/estafette.io/content/getting-started/tls-certmanager/_index.md

     solvers:
     - dns01:
         cloudflare:
-          email: <an email address for a cloudflare account to create an api key>
+          email: '<an email address for a cloudflare account to create an api key>'
           # !!
 Remember to create a k8s secret before
           # kubectl create secret generic cloudflare-api-key-secret
           apiKeySecretRef: